Ninja-Squad/ninja-squad.github.com/_posts/2017-07-14-what-is-new-angular-4.3.md

   </a>
 </p>

-This is a fairly small release, without a lot of new features.
+This is a fairly big release, with a new `HttpClientModule`, a complete rewrite of the `HttpModule`💅!
-This should be the last minor release before Angular 5, where we can expect some exciting stuff!
+This should be the last minor release before Angular 5, when we can expect some other exciting stuff!

+# HttpClientModule

+The biggest feature of this release is without a doubt the new `HttpClientModule`.
+This module is a complete rewrite of the current `HttpModule` that had some defaults, like the obligation to extract the JSON from the response for every request, no mechanism to handle requests and responses in a generic fashion, and a quite awful testing API.

+The new `HttpClientModule` is a really cool alternative: it solves all these issues, and we migrated our applications fairly easily.
+And it was mostly code deletions💖.

+We made a little video to show you the difference, and a complete article to help you to migrate your applications.

+It showcases the brand new `HttpClient` service, how to write unit tests, and how to use the new interceptors!

+    TODO insert Youtube video here

+Check out [the article we wrote that explains](/2017/07/14/http-client-module/) in deep how to use this new module!

 # Router